 To care for your mouth guard:

-- Rinse your mouth guard with cold water or with a mouth rinse before and after each use and/or clean it with toothpaste and a toothbrush.
+- Rinse your mouth guard with cold water or with a mouth rinse before and after each use or clean it with a mild soap and a toothbrush.

-- Occasionally clean the mouth guard in cool, soapy water and rinse it thoroughly.
+- Clean the mouth guard in cool, soapy water and rinse it thoroughly.

 - Protect the mouth guard from high temperatures -- such as hot water, hot surfaces, or direct sunlight -- to minimize distorting its shape.